GuidesMilestone Agreements

 Milestone Agreements

 Milestones let you break a payment into stages.
-Instead of holding the full amount until the entire job is done, each milestone has its own USDC amount and is approved independently.
+Instead of holding the full amount until the entire job is done, each milestone has its own token amount (USDC or DAI) and is approved independently.

 When to use milestones